 Practical information

 Before you come to Iceland and for the first few weeks of your stay, there are many things that need to be taken into consideration.
-For instance, looking for accommodation, visas, obtaining your Icelandic ID number and registering for courses.
+For instance, looking for accommodation and visas, obtaining your Icelandic ID number and registering for courses.
 Please read all of the sections in our practical information guide here below, it might save you some extra work later on.

 Before coming to Iceland